Skip to main content

 7. Repeat these steps for each lease on the property.

-Next, we need to create a new bank deposit to offset the refunds we issued to the tenants since the tenants aren't getting those deposits back.
+Next, create a new bank deposit to offset the refunds you issued to the tenants, since the tenants aren't getting those deposits back.
 The lease deposits are instead being transferred to the new property management company.

-1. To create a bank deposit for those lease deposits, Click the + Create New button at the top left-hand corner.
-Then click Bank Deposit under the Other Transactions section.
+1. To create a bank deposit for those lease deposits, click Create New at the top of the main menu.
+Then under the Transactions section, click Bank Deposit.

-3. On the new Bank Deposit window, for Deposit Account, select where you are currently holding deposits, either your Escrow account or your Operating account for example.
+2. On the new Bank Deposit window, for Deposit Account, select where you're currently holding deposits — for example, your Escrow account or your Operating account.

 • Property - Select the property that originally had all the deposits.